 You can do many things to limit your exposure to triggers, things that make your allergies worse.

-Watch for common side effects of antibiotics.
-Some of these are:
+Watch for common side effects of antibiotics, including:

 Reduce stress and get enough sleep.
 Not getting enough sleep makes you more likely to get sick.